All American (album): Setlist

-This setlist was received from the February 24, 2016 concert at Ace of Spades, Sacramento.
+This setlist was received from the February 24, 2016 concert at Ace of Spades in Sacramento.
 Carter also covered some songs by other artists during concerts, such as "Wonderwall" by Oasis, "Jesse's Girl" by Rick Springfield, "Californication" by Red Hot Chili Peppers, "Free Fallin'" by Tom Petty, "Buddy Holly" by Weezer and "In the Air Tonight" by Phil Collins.
 During the song "The Call", Carter performed dance moves that he learned from Dancing with the Stars, where he was one of the contestants.